 Stride is a mentoring program that accompanies people in crisis to overcome barriers to health and economic stability.
 Staff and volunteer mentors assess and walk with shoppers to navigate the myriad barriers that often accompany food insecurity.
-The Organization partnered with 29 organizations and gave more than 250 referrals for families in crisis for mentoring and other direct assistance.
+The Organization achieved a 73% crisis assistance referral rate through our strong network of partners; prevented eviction and/or homelessness for 47 families through direct assistance and referrals; and stabilized 124 families through employment assistance, transportation assistance, prevention of utility disconnections and/or obtaining needed household goods.
+100% of our community members say they know they can get support and help at Kinship.